NeedsAUsername/NeedsAUsername.github.io/_posts/2018-12-22-socket_io_with_express_and_react.markdown

 }
 ```

-Now, when we click the bye button, we emit a 'change text' event, which our socket server is now listenting for.
+Now, when we click the bye button, we emit a 'change text' event, which our socket server is now listening for.
 When the socket server notices the event, it will emit a 'change text' event to all client sockets.
 This means that if we have two browsers, both of them will receive the event!
 Try it out- open up two browsers and notice how the title element of both browsers change when we click a button on either browser.
 This is the basic pattern that you can expand upon to build more complex real-time apps with socket.io.